ALonghi/image-upload/README.md

 # image-upload

-POC to have full-stack project uploading standard images to AWS S3
+POC to have full-stack project uploading files to AWS S3

 ## Guides